Reverse polarity in TIG and stick welding

 “We exceeded the ROI that we calculated,” says Project Manager John Dudo.
 “We’re easily saving an hour to two hours per man every day.”

 Hours spent tracing welding leads

 Depending on the size and scope of the boiler, the work can be difficult to reach.
-The boilers may be 400 megawatts or 900 megawatts, but the work completed inside is often similar from job to job.
-Welders may have to climb into the boiler through a 24-by-24-inch hole and, once inside, climb through additional crawl spaces or up scaffolding to reach the pipes to be repaired.
+The boilers may be 400 megawatts or 900 megawatts, but the work completed inside is often similar.
+Welders may have to climb into the boiler through a 24-by-24-inch hole.
+Once inside, they may climb through additional crawl spaces or up scaffolding to reach the pipes to be repaired.

 The welding may involve lying on their backs or at a sloped angle to complete an overhead weld.
 Despite the difficult positions and small spaces, the welds must meet high quality standards and are often subject to X-ray, radiographic or hydrostatic testing.

 “Failure could be catastrophic, so everything has to be right,” says Don Cessna, NAES quality manager.
 “At the end of the day, we’re judged on our reject rate.”

 The company welds a lot of SA213 T11, which is 1-1/4-inch chrome boiler tube, with wall thicknesses ranging from 238 millimeters to 1-1/2 inches.
 NAES welders most frequently TIG weld the root pass and stick weld the remaining passes.